a-b/a-b/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Tanzu for VMs at VMware by Broadcom
+- 🔭 I’m currently working on [Tanzu for VMs at VMware by Broadcom](https://tanzu.vmware.com/tanzu) and [Cloudfoundry](https://www.cloudfoundry.org/)
 - 🌱 I’m currently learning [Devcontainers](https://containers.dev/), developer experiece, and ergonomics.
 - 👯 I’m looking to collaborate on developer experience automation.
 - 🤔 I’m looking for help with computer vision on low power embeeded systems.